FronkonGames/Machine-Learning-Game-Ideas/README.md

 # 🚀 Usage

-Before you can generate ideas for games you must train the neural network, for that run:
+Before you can generate ideas for games you must train the neural network:

 ```
 python MLGamedevIdeas.py -train
 ```

-This will train the neural network with all the descriptions in the file '_final_data_new.json.gz_' (about 80000), with 20 epochs.
+This will train the neural network with all the descriptions in the file '_final_data_new.json.gz_' (about 80000) and 20 epochs.
 Depending on your hardware this may take quite a while.
 To make the training process less time consuming you can use fewer game descriptions:

 ```
-python MLGamedevIdeas.py -games 100 -train
+python MLGamedevIdeas.py -games 5000 -train
 ```

 You can also use less epochs:

 ```
-python MLGamedevIdeas.py -epochs 10 -train
+python MLGamedevIdeas.py -games 5000 -epochs 10 -train
 ```

 For good results I recommend values of '_loss_' below 2.
 Consult the parameters to better adjust the training: